huggingface/Google-Cloud-Containers/examples/google-cloud-tpu-vm/text-classification/README.md

 - Designed to scale cost-efficiently for a wide range of AI workloads, spanning training, fine-tuning, and inference.
 - Optimized for TensorFlow, PyTorch, and JAX, and are available in a variety of form factors, including edge devices, workstations, and cloud-based infrastructure.
-- TPUs are available in [Google Cloud](https://cloud.google.com/tpu/docs/intro-to-tpu), and has been integrated with [Vertex AI](https://cloud.google.com/vertex-ai/docs/training/training-with-tpu-vm), and [Google Kubernetes Engine (GKE)](https://cloud.google.com/tpu?hl=en#cloud-tpu-in-gke).
+- TPUs are available in [Google Cloud](https://cloud.google.com/tpu/docs/intro-to-tpu), and have been integrated with [Vertex AI](https://cloud.google.com/vertex-ai/docs/training/training-with-tpu-vm), and [Google Kubernetes Engine (GKE)](https://cloud.google.com/tpu?hl=en#cloud-tpu-in-gke).
 -

 ## Before you begin